Tinashe Teases Fans In Tight Latex Video Clip

 Since the first video, she has posted two more this week.

-In both clips, it contains upside-down text that says “songs for you,” hinting at a possible project title.
+Both clips contain upside-down text that says “songs for you,” hinting at a possible project title.

 In one clip, she appears to be working in the studio on new music.
 The music playing throughout is Tinashe’s vocals on a song yet to be released.

 In the most recent clip, she is on set of a shoot, in tight black latex.
-Her makeup is very dark, giving the illusion that the new music reflects that too.
+Her makeup is very dark.

-Tinashe fiercely stares into the camera lens that’s filming her.
+Tinashe fiercely stares into the camera lens.
 She is sporting her dark locks down and is wearing a nose ring.

 The post racked up over 39,000 likes from fans who can’t wait for new material from the entertainer.

 “Yesssss #SongsForYou.
 Can’t wait!” one user wrote.